-An issue that deserves some discussion is the difference in temperature estimates between RSCM and other techniques.
-RSCM thermometry records the peak temperature and is not sensitive to the retrograde path.
-Alternatively, other methods based on phyllosilicate compositions are prone to record reequilibration during the retrograde path; thus, they rarely record the peak conditions, except perhaps in the core of certain large crystals.
-Therefore, RSCM and phyllosilicate-based methods do not record the same information on temperature, being in fact complementary.
-The analyzed CM gainsgrains were carefully checked by microtextural observation and spectral geometry to make sure that these grains are actually derived from in situ organic matter graphitized during metamorphism.
+- An issue that deserves some discussion is the difference in temperature estimates between - 538 RSCM and other techniques.
+RSCM thermometry records the peak temperature and is not - sensitive to the retrograde path.
+Alternatively, other methods based on phyllosilicate - 540 compositions are prone to record reequilibration during the retrograde path; thus, they rarely - record the peak conditions, except perhaps in the core of certain large crystals.
+Therefore, - 542 RSCM and phyllosilicate-based methods do not record the same information on - 543 temperature, but are in fact complementary.
+The analyzed CM grains were carefully checked - by microtextural observations and spectral geometry to ensure that these grains were actually - derived from in situ organic matter graphitized during metamorphism.

-In our case study, at the high peak temperature given by the RSCM thermometry, minerals such as biotite or garnet are expected to crystallize in metasediments, though they have not been observed in our samples.
-The absence of such minerals Biotite has been said to exist in a few previous works (Apalategui et al., 1983; Braid et al., 2010; Rubio Pascual et al., 2013).
+In our case study, at the high peak temperature given by the RSCM thermometry, minerals such as biotite or garnet are expected to crystallize in metasedimentary rocks, though they have not been observed in our samples.
+Biotite has been said to exist in a few previous works (Apalategui et al., 1983; Braid et al., 2010; Rubio Pascual et al., 2013).
 However, in a few of our samples, biotite-looking crystals have resulted to be oxichlorites under SEM analyses.
 The absence or exceptional presence of biotite can be due to whole-rock composition, and explained by growth inhibition related to Na-excess, as evidenced by the presence of albite and paragonite in our samples.
-Another possible explanation could be the higher sensitivity of CM graphitization to fast reequilibration during a short-time thermal event.
-Thus, the Mississippian intrusions subsequent to M1 in the Pulo do Lobo formation

-(see description in section 2) could have exerted a fast and locally intense thermal imprint that influenced CM but not the crystal chemistry of silicates.
-Moreover, recrystallization processes are not only function of temperature, but also promoted by deformation/stress, time, fluid/rock ratio (Merriman and Frey, 1999).
+Another possible explanation could be the higher sensitivity of CM graphitization to rapid reequilibration during a short duration thermal event.
+Thus, the Mississippian intrusions subsequent to M1 in the Pulo do Lobo Formation (see description in section 2) could have exerted a fast and locally intense thermal imprint that influenced CM but not the crystal chemistry of silicates.
+Moreover, recrystallization processes are not only a function of temperature, but are also promoted by deformation/stress, time, fluid/rock ratio (Merriman and Frey, 1999).
 Observations of this kind (differing reaction kinetics between organic and inorganic material (e.g. illite) in a contact metamorphic setting can be found in Olsson (1999) and Abad et al. (2014).
-Regarding the time of geological processes, Mori et al. (2017) investigated the importance of heating duration for RSCM thermometry by studying graphitization around dykes.
-They showed that small-scale intrusions generating short thermal events modify the structure of CM in the surrounding rocks, to conclude that CM crystallinity is clearly related to contact metamorphism.
+Regarding the timing of geological processes, Mori et al. (2017) investigated the importance of heating duration for RSCM thermometry by studying graphitization around dykes.
+They showed that small-scale intrusions generating short thermal events modify the structure of CM in the surrounding rocks, and concluded that CM crystallinity is clearly related to contact metamorphism.
 The influence of low-pressure contact aureoles on RSCM temperature patterns is further supported by the results obtained by Hilchie and Jamieson (2014), who concluded that the variation of RSCM temperatures can be controlled by the subsurface geometry of a pluton.
-Finally, the long-distance thermal influence of plutonic intrusions on low-grade rocks located as far as 10 km has already been evidenced (e.g., Merriman and Frey, 1999; Martínez Poyatos et al., 2001) and could also be recorded by RSCM thermometry in our samples.
+Finally, the long-distance thermal influence of plutonic intrusions on low-grade rocks located as far as 10 km has already been documented (e.g., Merriman and Frey, 1999; Martínez Poyatos et al., 2001) and could also be recorded by RSCM thermometry in our samples.